Across Ontario, more than 25,000 students withdraw from fall semester, says Ministry of Advanced Education

 There were 25,676 withdrawals across the college system, for an average of 10.3 per cent, or one in 10 students withdrawing from the fall semester.

 Karen Thomson, the college’s vice president, marketing, student life and alumni marketing, said that because GBC is one of the largest colleges in the province, the number of withdrawals would appear larger.
-But in all, Thomson said that the withdrawals were spread out relatively evenly across the programs, which she suggests the college did well to accommodate its students after the strike.
+But in all, Thomson said that the withdrawals were spread out relatively evenly across the programs, which she suggested shows the college accommodated its students well after the strike.

 “I think the implication of that is that the return to school accommodations and plans were all working effectively across the board, and so if students did withdraw, it was really more about the student particulars than the college particulars,” she said.